sustrik/ribosome/README.md

 ## Command line

-The generator is called 'ribosome.js' or 'ribosome.rb', respectively.
+The generator is called 'ribosome.js', 'ribosome.rb' or 'ribosome.py',
+respectively.
 It takes one argument.
 The script file, also known as DNA file.
 All the remaining arguments are passed unmodified to the script.

 *JavaScript:*
 ```